circuscode/tootpress/readme.md

 2. Restrict the Authorization of the Application to Read (all data)
 3. Maintain Mastodon Instance and Access Token in the TootPress Settings
 4. Retrieve your Account ID (WordPress Tools/Toots)
-5. Maintain the Account ID in the TootPress Settins
+5. Maintain the Account ID in the TootPress Settings
 6. Create a new WordPress Page and add the Page to your Main Menu
 7. Maintain the Page ID in the TootPress Settings (see URL editing the Page)
 8. Run Mastodon API Request once (WordPress Tools/Toots)